Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

 152 Seventh Avenue, New York City

-Seen in “Seth and Will Forte Go Day Drinking”
+Seen in: “Seth and Will Forte Go Day Drinking”

 YouTube player

 Just a little over a block away from Boxers is Peter McManus Cafe, the quintessential neighborhood pub and one of New York’s oldest family-owned and operated bars, which has held court on the corner of 19th Street and Seventh Avenue for nearly 90 years.
-That “family” history is befitting, given that it was the site of what was undoubtedly one of the most intimate episodes of “Day Drinking”: The time Meyers met up with his former SNL castmate Will Forte.
+That “family” history is befitting, given that it was the site of what was undoubtedly one of the most intimate episodes of “Day Drinking”: the time Meyers met up with his former SNL castmate Will Forte.

 The duo kicked off the festivities with the MacGruber Game: Forte pulled out the names of various ingredients, which he then had to fashion into a cocktail in 30 seconds or less.
-It later evolved into the revelation that Forte is a terrible impressionist, but is unmatched in his ability to make his co-stars break—which the two friends put to the test.
+It later evolved into the revelation that Forte is a terrible impressionist but is unmatched in his ability to make his co-stars break—which the two friends put to the test.

 The Corner Bistro (cornerbistrony.com)